 The District Management Team will periodically evaluate the organization structure to insure a productive working environment.
 The evaluation will be presented to the Board of Directors for their review and approval during the annual strategic plan process.
-The District created and filled an assistant engineer position to increase efficiency, manage workload and save money.
+The District created and filled, with an existing employee, a lead operator position to increase efficiency and manage workload..